Alice Street, Brisbane

-Alice Street is a street in the Brisbane CBD, Queensland, Australia.
-It is the most southern major road in the city's central business district, running parallel to the other female-named streets in the city.
-It was named after Princess Alice of the United Kingdom.
+Alice Street is a street in the central business district of Brisbane, Queensland, Australia.
+It is the most southern major road in the Brisbane CBD, running parallel to the city’s other female-named streets.
+It was named in honour of Princess Alice of the United Kingdom.

 Geography

 In a pocket of land between a curve of the Brisbane River and Alice Street is the City Botanic Gardens and Parliament House.
 Access to the Gardens Point QUT campus and the Riverside Expressway is provided at the western end of the street.

 The male-named streets from William Street to Edward Street end at intersections with Alice Street.

 History

 Alice Street is one of the earliest streets in Brisbane.

 Brisbane Ferries operated from the eastern end as early as the 1860s.

 Heritage listings

 Alice Street has a number of heritage-listed sites, including: